-You're going to need to use Microsoft Word for this one.
+You're going to need to use a program like Microsoft Word for this one.
 For this part of the assignment, take your write up from Part Two; read over your synthesis and edit according to the feedback received.
 Then, use the coloured highlighter function to highlight phrases or sentences that relate to concepts or processes we've studied in class.
 Next, annotate your highlighted parts, here's how: Use the footnote function to put a footnote after those highlighted phrases or sentences.
 In those footnotes, (1) relate what you observed and highlighted to a concept or process we have discussed in class.
 (2) Explain what that anthropological concept or process is.
 (3) Identify where similar themes were addressed in My Freshman Year.
 FINALLY, (4) explain the similarities/differences observed (feel free to speculate based on your understanding of course content).
 Some of your footnotes will point to things that require that you reference multiple concepts and processes, this is just fine and indicates how social life is anthropologically complex.

 The final product for this part of the assignment is this corrected and annotated synthesis.
 You must provide a minimum of 20 annotations but see how many anthropological concepts and processes you can discover and point out!
+Whatever program you use for annotation, make sure that you can still see your annotations in the saved and submitted file.